BjrInt/react-workshop-20211122/README.md

 - Create `<circle>` on the `<Graph />` component for each datapoint
 - Add an onClick event on each `<circle>` to modify the application state
 - Create a calendar component to manually select a date
+- Use async actions to fetch the data on the website rather than dowloading a copy
+- Use intervals to add a "Play" button to automatically slide the data.